dsewnr/linux-kitty-vim-cjk-input-plugin/README.md

-# linux-kitty-cjk-input-tool
+# linux-kitty-vim-cjk-input-tool
-Simple tool to help you insert CJK words in Kitty terminal
+Simple tool to help you insert CJK words to vim in Kitty terminal

 ## Requirments
 - go